Sunday & Midweek Meetings

 After Sunday morning meeting there will be notices (information, news, and upcoming events) given by the clerk, and a chance of introduce yourself if you would like to.
 At the end of Sunday morning meeting, Friends retire to the garden to enjoy tea, coffee, biscuits and conversation.
 You are more than welcome to join us.

-Sunday evening and mid-week meetings are usually smaller, and last for half an hour rather than an hour.
+Mid-week meeting is usually smaller, and lasts for half an hour rather than an hour.

 Afterwards, you might like to discuss your experience of the meeting with someone.
 There will be an Elder on duty who can speak to you and answer any questions you may have.
 There is no need to do any preparation before attending a Quaker meeting for the first time, but if you would like to find out more, you might be interested in the on-line version of Quaker faith & practice, or visit the main website of Quakers in Britain.

 Meetings for worship are held at our Meeting House in Lewes on Sundays at 10:30 a.m. and at The Open Door, rear of, 32 Church Twitten, High St, Lewes BN7 2LU on Wednesdays at 12:30 p.m.